Info & Facts

 Entry requirements

 Passport.
 A valid onward or return ticket is also required.
-Check your airline for luggage restrictions.

 Customs formalities

-Visitors may bring in duty free for their own use one carton of cigarettes or cigars, one bottle of liquor or wine and some perfume.
-The importation of all firearms, including those charged with compressed air, without prior approval in writing from the Commissioner of Police, is strictly forbidden.
+Visitors may bring in duty free for their own use one carton of cigarettes or cigars, one bottle of liquor or wine, and some perfume.
+The importation of all firearms including those charged with compressed air without prior approval in writing from the Commissioner of Police is strictly forbidden.
 Spear guns, Hawaiian slings, controlled drugs and pornography are also illegal.

 Transportation